That's why Dying With Dignity Canada has developed a simple guide on how to document your wishes properly.

 Of course, end of life planning involves much more than simply filling out a form.
-By following these five steps, you will help ensure your choices are understood and, ultimately, respected.
+By following these five steps, you will help ensure your choices are understood, and ultimately, respected.

 Know your rights.
 Did you know that you, as a competent adult, have the right to refuse CPR, antibiotics or blood pressure tests?
 Or that you have the right to stop eating and drinking should you choose?
-Consult DWD Canada’s helpful list of patient rights to take control of your care.
+Consult DWDC’s helpful list of patient rights to take control of your care.

 Reflect and discuss.
 Choices are all about values.
 Before filling out your Advance Care Planning Kit, ask yourself what you value most.
 Imagine, for example, you live in a nursing home and need occasional help to eat and bathe.
 Suddenly, you suffer a cardiac arrest.
 Would you wish to be kept alive at all costs, or are you more concerned about losing further quality of life?
 Would you accept some life-saving measures and not others, or would you want no treatment at all?